-He is the author of Inside Pee-wee's Playhouse: The Untold, Unauthorized, and Unpredictable Story of a Pop Phenomenon, the 2012 Independent Publisher Book Award Silver Medal winner in the Popular Culture / Leisure category.
-It received positive reviews from Library Journal, Kirkus Reviews, Publishers Weekly, and journalists from The Village Voice, In Touch Weekly, The A.V.
-Club.
+His first book, Inside Pee-wee's Playhouse: The Untold, Unauthorized, and Unpredictable Story of a Pop Phenomenon, received the 2012 Independent Publisher Book Award Silver Medal winner in the Popular Culture / Leisure category.
+Playhouse, and it's follow up, A Christmas Story: Behind the Scenes of a Holiday Classic, has received positive reviews from Library Journal, Kirkus Reviews, Publishers Weekly, and journalists from The Village Voice, In Touch Weekly, VH1, and The TV Guide Network.

 Gaines holds degrees in Journalism and Media Studies, English, and American Studies from Rutgers University and American Studies, Journalism and Media Studies, where he focused on popular culture and contemporary media.
 He received departmental high honors for his senior thesis exploring race relations in the original Planet of the Apes film series.